diegopamio/angular-sails-bind/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/diegopamio.svg?auth=81be93491f9e7bbfed6d61823bf9352c)](https://saucelabs.com/u/diegopamio)

-An AngularJS service to bind Angular models with sailsjs backend models using socket.io.
+An AngularJS service to bind [Angular](https://github.com/angular) models with [SailsJs](https://github.com/balderdashy/sails) backend models using [socket.io](https://github.com/Automattic/socket.io).

 Add it as a dependency to your angular app, and then bind any model IN JUST ONE LINE!!!!!